fatimamahate/studybuddies/README.md

 # Study Buddies
 Welcome to the Study Buddies Project.

 Study Buddies is a website dedicated to sharing study and exam tips to all who need it.
 Exam season can be stressful and knowing where to begin studying can be intimidating, therefore this site lets people (who've been through it all) to share any tips and tricks they want to.
 A source of inspiration for this site was Wikipedia.
 On Wikipedia people can share anything they'd like (as long as it follows the rules) regarding any topic.
 Whilst Wikipedia encompasses all topics related to absolutely anything in the world, Study Buddies focus on specifically studying, whether it's studying just for revision or studying for the all dreaded exam.
 Similar to Wikipedia, logged in users can share their own posts which ensures we have the latest tips and tricks and we can be sure they work!
 Even more importantly, it's crucial to be aware that everybody has different ways of working and studying.
 Because Study Buddies consists of posts written by users, we can be sure there is a plethora of information suitable for every need.
+The primary focus of the site is to provide advice based on previous experience of users.
+However, fundamentally StudyBuddies is a site which users can utilise for their journey in education regardless of where they're at.
+Therefore users also share other posts (not necessarily study tips or exam tips) such as exam-style questions.

 You can view the deployed site [here](https://studybuddies-pp4-87eb5b7c6767.herokuapp.com/)